Skip to main content

 Courses in Global Studies will explore:

-• Global issues including human rights, environmental concerns, conflict and violence, inequalities among nations;
+• Global issues including human rights, environmental concerns, conflict and violence, and inequalities among nations;

 • Citizenship and social movements in global perspectives;

-• and social science approaches to identifying and solving global problems.
+• Social science approaches to identifying and solving global problems.

-The Global Studies major combines courses in Anthropology, Geography, Political Science, and Sociology.
+The Global Studies major combines courses in Anthropology and Sociology, Geography, and Political Science, as well as the option of approved upper-division electives with a global focus in other College of Liberal Arts departments.
 Students in the Global Studies major learn fundamental skills in social science research and conduct their own research to complete their degrees.

 What can I do with the degree?